bernardocrodrigues/meta-cosmic/docs/index.rst

 ------------

-**Download the latest release:** `v0.1.0 <https://github.com/bernardocrodrigues/meta-cosmic/releases/download/0.1.0/CosmicOS-0.1.0-raspberrypi3.rootfs.rpi-sdimg.tar.gz>`_
+**Download the latest release:** `v0.2.0 <https://github.com/bernardocrodrigues/meta-cosmic/releases/download/0.1.0/CosmicOS-0.1.0-raspberrypi3.rootfs.rpi-sdimg.tar.gz>`_

-Taking influence on `CoreOS <https://coreos.com>`_, CosmicOS tries to implement the concept of "Container Linux" but targeting embedded devices, such as the Raspberry Pi.
+Taking influence on `CoreOS <https://coreos.com>`_, CosmicOS tries to implement the concept of "Container Linux" but this time on embedded devices, such as the Raspberry Pi.
 Seting up a cluster of Pis is cheaper than doing the same with server grade systems after all.

 The ideia behind CosmicOS came from the lack of something that could help me study and prototype distributed applications with ease.
 Therefore, the goal here is mainly educational but feel free to try CosmicOS however you'd like.